AmineAfia/marrakech/docs/TESTING.md

 ## Analytics Tracking

-Test results are automatically tracked and sent to your Marrakech dashboard:
+Test results are automatically tracked and sent to your Marrakesh dashboard:

 - **Test Runs**: Every time you run tests, metadata is recorded
 - **Test Cases**: Individual test results with pass/fail status